chromaui/chromatic-docs/circleci.md

 # Other required configuration

 jobs:
-# Other jobs implemented in the workflow here
+# Other jobs implemented in the workflow

 workflows:
   #👇Adds Chromatic to the workflow